Civility theory.

 Would you like to send us your own contribution or commentary on the theory of civility?

-Gladly (please contact us via info@civility.berlin).
-We will respond promptly.
+We are happy to answer your questions (please contact us via info@civility.berlin).
+We will definitely respond.

 Victoria V. Lauritsen